In traditional media, the artist would create a dedicated premixed palette based on a gamut mask (new or reused) for every artwork.

 **Restoration of selector settings**

-The color selectors save their color model within the .kra file.
+The artistic color selector saves it’s color model within the .kra file.
 The color model is set with the mask upon opening the document, to ensure color consistency.

 - Should there be a setting for it somewhere?
 In the selector?

-- How does the artist revert the change if she doesn’t like it?
+- How does the user revert the change if she doesn’t like it?

 The mask resource is embedded in the KRA file.
 While the document is in the current view, it is present in the resource server.